25-09-2024

 Getting your braces off is a huge achievement.
 After years of orthodontic treatment, you can finally say goodbye to brackets and wires (or Invisalign) and hello to a brand-new smile.

-Why do I need to wear a retainer at all?
+Why do I need to wear a dental retainer at all?

 It’s worth noting that even with a bonded retainer you might also need to wear a removable retainer to stop your top teeth from moving.